Skip to main content

 Reviewed by Lexy Pacheco

-Why Anxiety Myths Are Dangerous
+Why Anxiety Myths Are Harmful?

 "Anxiety is just a sign of weakness." → Not true.
 Anxiety is when the amygdala is too active and there are problems with neurotransmitters like serotonin.
 You wouldn't say that diabetes is a "weakness," and anxiety is the same way.